Ristosano home Foods and Services for Dysphagia.

 • speech disorders;

-• cosmetic alterations;
+• cosmetic changes;

 • aerophagia and globus hystericus.